Hatz-D/huaweicloud-organizations-accounts-projects/README.md

 <code>export HUAWEISDK_SK={insert_your_sk_here}</code>

 ## 3. Configure the agencies file
-In order to delegate access permission from one Huawei Cloud account to another, it is possible to create agencies.
-Create an agency on all child accounts or use an existing agency.
+In order to delegate access permission from one Huawei Cloud account to another, it is necessary to create agencies.
+Create an agency on all child accounts or use an existing agency that the organization management account have permissions that have been delegated to.
+After that, edit the <code>agenciesList</code> file to add the name of all the agencies created on the child accounts.

 ## 4. Run the script
-In order to run the script, type <code>python3 script.py agenciesFile</code>
+In order to run the script, type <code>python3 projects.py agenciesList</code>.
+A CSV file called <code>projects.csv</code> will be generated containing all of the enterprise projects of the child accounts.